-However, if you are not so lucky – and if you don't speak Hindi – you are more than likely going to have to obtain the services of an Indian estate agent to help you find a place to stay.
-Make sure you are very explicit about the kind of place you are looking for, what the minimum specifications are, and what your price range is; otherwise you'll waste your time viewing unsuitable properties.
-Remember that you DO NOT need to pay for the privilege of viewing properties with your estate agent, no matter what they might tell you.
+However, if expats are not so lucky – and don't speak Hindi – they are more than likely going to have to obtain the services of an Indian estate agent to help find them a suitable place to stay.
+Expats must make sure they are very explicit about the kind of place they are looking for, what the minimum specifications are, and what their price range is; otherwise it will be a waste of time viewing unsuitable properties.
+Remember that potential tenants DO NOT need to pay for the privilege of viewing properties with their estate agent, no matter what they might say.

 It is very important for expats to understand that there are enormous variations in the quality and cost of housing in India, and while the vast majority of people live in 'apartments', this is an extremely loose term, which can be applied to anything from a one-room, cockroach-infested rat-hole with exposed pipes and peeling wallpaper, to a grand, fully furnished, ultra-modern and opulent living space, easily on a par with the best of what's on offer in cities like London, New York or Paris.
 The great challenge facing expats moving to India is finding something that falls in between these two extremes – a rental that is comfortable enough to live in for an extended period of time, without being cripplingly expensive.

 Lease agreements in India are tricky.
-Often, to side-step tax, landlords will prefer to rent to you 'informally' (i.e. with no official lease, signed agreement in place).
-DO NOT accept this, as it will leave you without official proof of residence in India (which you'll need to get your PAN card).
-Furthermore, you will either be offered a lease agreement (minimum of 12 months), covered by rent control laws, or a lease and license agreement of up to 11 months.
+Often, to side-step tax, landlords will prefer to rent to people 'informally' (i.e. with no official lease, signed agreement in place).
+Expats should never accept such an agreement, as it will leave them without official proof of residence in India (which is required when applying for a PAN card).
+Furthermore, expats will either be offered a lease agreement (minimum of 12 months), covered by rent control laws, or a lease and license agreement of up to 11 months.
 Lease and license agreements are not covered by rent control laws, and for this reason, are usually preferred by landlords.
-Note that security deposits in India are generally two or three month's rent, and that you'll probably end up paying about half a month's rent to your estate agent as a commission fee.
+Note that security deposits in India are generally two or three month's rent, and that expats will probably end up paying about half a month's rent to their estate agent as a commission fee.

 Buying property in India

 Buying property in India as a foreigner can be a hair-raising experience – often characterised by fraud, corruption, bribery and general underhandedness.
-It is strongly recommended that you find a trustworthy real estate lawyer to guide you through the process.
+It is strongly recommended that expats find themselves a trustworthy real estate lawyer to guide them through the process.

-As a foreigner, you must have a residence permit in order to purchase property in India.
-Furthermore, if you have a residence permit, but stay in India for less than 183 days per year, you need to get special permission from the Reserve Bank to purchase property (a process that can take months to accomplish); while if you stay in India for more than 183 days per year, you need to get permission from the local authorities in the area in which you intend to buy (a much quicker, easier process).
+Foreigners must have a residence permit in order to purchase property in India.
+Furthermore, if one has a residence permit, but wants stay in India for less than 183 days per year, they need to get special permission from the Reserve Bank to purchase property (a process that can take months to accomplish); while those that want to stay in India for more than 183 days per year will need to get permission from the local authorities in the area where their property is located.
+The latter is a much quicker, easier process.

 Another thing to bear in mind when purchasing property in India, is never to make payments in cash, even when promised proper receipts for them.
 Sellers will often try to avoid tax payments, by not declaring the parts of the total sum they received in cash.
-In this vein, it is highly recommended that you use an Indian bank as a mediator when paying for your new property.
-Many banks offer a 'documentation through bank' service, where your payments are only released when you are the new registered owner of the property.
+In this vein, it is highly recommended that buyers use an Indian bank as a mediator when paying for their new property.
+Many banks offer a 'documentation through bank' service, where payments are only released when their client becomes the new registered owner of the property.